pbbwfc/FsChessPgn/docs/Types.md

  - CastleKingSide
  - CastleQueenSide

-## Move Annotations

-These are a means of storing the annotation such as _??_ for a SAN move.
-They are provided as a simple discriminated union **MoveAnnotation** with these choices:

- - Brilliant
- - Good
- - Interesting
- - Dubious
- - Mistake
- - Blunder

 ## SAN Moves

-These are a means of storing a move in SAN format such as _Nxg6+!_.
+These are a means of storing a move in SAN format such as _Nxg6+_.
 They are provided as a record type **pMove** with these fields:

 | Field         | Type              | Description                                 |
 |:--------------|:------------------|:--------------------------------------------|